-Unit 3: Devised ensemble practice
+Unit 3: Devised ensemble performance

 In this unit students explore the work of drama practitioners and draw on contemporary practice as they devise ensemble performance work.
 Students explore performance styles and associated conventions from a diverse range of contemporary and/or traditional contexts.
-They work collaboratively to devise, develop and present ensemble an performance.
+They work collaboratively to devise, develop and present an ensemble performance.
 Students create work that reflects a specific performance style or one that draws on multiple performance styles and is therefore eclectic in nature.
+They use play-making techniques to extract dramatic potential from stimulus material, then apply and manipulate conventions, dramatic elements, expressive skills, performance skills and production areas.
+Throughout development of the work they experiment with transformation of character, time and place, and application of symbol.
+Students devise and shape their work to communicate meaning or to have a specific impact on their audience.
+In addition, students document and evaluate stages involved in the creation, development and presentation of the ensemble performance.